 The following table shows a selection of published unlimited NBN 12 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

 If you’re on a compatible FTTP or HFC connection, you may be eligible for a super fast NBN plan, such as NBN 250 or NBN 1000.
-These ultra-fast speeds are available from selected providers, but generally cost upwards of $120 per month, with most NBN 1000 plans priced at between $140 – $180 monthly.
+These ultra-fast speeds are available from selected providers, but generally cost around $100 or more per month.
 Overall, the faster your plan, the more you’ll pay per month, so you’ll need to find a balance between speed and spending to get the most from your service.

 It’s also important to note that speeds can vary between providers, even when plans are offered on the same speed tier.
 When comparing, you’ll want to look at the Typical Evening Speed that is listed by each telco to determine how your plan is likely to perform.
-For more information on navigating NBN evening speeds (and for tips on how to find the fastest plan for each budget), check out our guide to typical evening speeds.
+For more information on navigating NBN evening speeds (and for tips on how to find the fastest plan for each budget), check out our typical evening speed guide.

 3. Sign up with your new provider